 2) Gear Ratio Calculations For Compound Gear Train

-Question : Calculate the gear ratio for compound gear train.
-Where the number of teeth on driver and driven gear are 40 and 10 respectively with one compound gear.
-Compound gear has one gear connected to driver with 30 teeth and the another gear connected to driven gear with 20 teeth.
+Question: Calculate the gear ratio for the compound gear train if the number of teeth on the driver and driven gear are 40 and 10 with one compound gear.
+Compound gear has total of two gears.
+The 1st compound gear connected to the driver has 30 teeth, and the 2nd compound gear connected to the output has 20 teeth.

 Given number of teeth